 Health Insurance Information

-Corps Team offers the following ACA compliant healthcare plans through the PPO Network Services – PHCS, for the plan year January 1 – December 31, 2023.
+Both plans are ACA compliant and offered through the PPO Network Service – PHCS.
 To check to see if your medical provider participates in the network visit PHCS.
 Click the green button to ‘Select Network’ and select PHCS from the list.
 From there select the option below that applies to the plan you are interested in.

 What you need to do:

-Review the 2023 Enrollment Guide and determine if you will enroll in benefits or not.
+Review the enrollment guides – Medical and Dental & Vision for plan details and pricing.
+Determine if you will enroll in benefits or not.
+You have 30 days from your start date to enroll in benefits.
 Once the enrollment period ends, no additional enrollment will be accepted without a documented qualifying life event or until the next open enrollment.

 To Enroll in Coverage:

-- Complete the waiver form by indicating you would like to enroll in coverage.
+For medical coverage you will need to complete the waiver form indicating you would like to enroll in coverage.

-- Go to https://workforcenow.adp.com, click on Myself -> Benefits -> Enrollments and select your enrollments.
+Go to https://workforcenow.adp.com, click on Myself -> Benefits -> Enrollments and select which plans you would like to enroll in (medical/dental/vision/FSA).
 Within a day or so of your enrollment you will receive a confirmation email from our payroll department outlining the plans you have elected.
 Please review this email carefully to ensure you were enrolled correctly.

 To Waive Coverage: